Sofacosta/AnimalShelterProject.Solution/README.md

 </div>

 <h3 align="center">An API application to list the available cats and dogs at the shelter.
-Initiated: 07-03-2021 Modified:</h3>
+Initiated: 07-03-2021 Modified: 07-08-2021</h3>
 <h4 align="center"> By Sofia Acosta</h4>

 ## Description
  A RESTful API application that manages data for an Animal shelter.
-An unauthorized user can perform a GET request to retrieve data for available cats and dogs at a shelter.
-An authorizes user can create, update and delete the data.
+A user can perform different requests to retrieve or modify data for available cats and dogs at a shelter.
+Swagger is used in the Index of the application to manage data.

 ## Setup/Installation Requirements